 There are five overlapping pillars of crime prevention through environmental design:

-By increasing the visibility of your property — outdoor lighting, clear sightlines, low fences and shrubs — you increase the chance that a friend, neighbor, or even stranger will see a crime happening and intervene or report it.
+By increasing the visibility of your property—outdoor lighting, clear sightlines, low fences, and shrubs—you increase the chance that a friend, neighbor, or stranger will see a crime happening and intervene or report it.

 Natural Access Control

 Sometimes those lines get a little blurry.
 Natural access control makes a clear distinction between the two with signs, fences, and other barriers.
 When it’s clear to everyone where people should and shouldn’t be, it stands out when someone ignores those conventions.

 People generally respect the property of others.
 And when everyone knows it’s your property, they’re going to be mistrustful of anyone else using it.

 Well-groomed landscaping, fences, lighting, clearly marked boundaries, walkways, and home security cameras broadcast to the world that this is your property.
 That means that you care for it, and you will defend it against invaders.

 When you promote legitimate use of an area by legitimate users, you have more people around with more eyes on the surrounding area.
 This increases the risk of detection for would-be burglars.

 A neighborhood park with overgrown, rusted equipment and poor lighting will eventually start attracting people to use it for drugs, drinking, or other inappropriate uses.
 The houses around the park are at increased risk simply because of their proximity.

 But a park with regular sporting activities, picnics, and other legitimate events helps keep away suspicious characters.
 It also creates more eyes on the street if they do show up.